captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I didn't think...
 Isn't the Bronx...
 dangerous?
+o
 ---
 ## ROBYN:
 "Dangerous."
+o
 ---
 ## SHARON:
 And you're - I mean.
 You're a woman.
 I mean.
 I don't know.
-I've never lived in New York.
+o I've never lived in New York.
 ---
 ## ROBYN:
 It's okay.
 I mean.
 There's parts.
 Parts where you don't wanna late at night, you don't wanna but it's fine.
 I stayed there for a little while and nothing ever
 ---
 ## SHARON:
 (With relief) Oh you aren'tfrom the Bronx!
 (A slight pause.)

 ---
 ## ROBYN:
 Everywhere has parts like that.
 ---
 ## SHARON:
-Oh it's mostly pretty safe here.
-Except for the tornados.
+Oh it's mostly pretty safe here. o Except for the tornados. o ---
----
 ## ROBYN:
 (Alarmed.)
 Tornados?
 ---
 ## SHARON:
 Oh yeah, in the spring mostly
 early summer
 you just go on down to the basement 'til they pass.
 It's fine.
 ---
 ## ROBYN:
 (Even more alarmed.)
 There are a lot of tornados here?
 ---
 ## SHARON:
 Not as bad as some places.
 ---
 ## ROBYN:
 Like how many tornados would you say, on average?
+12
 ---
 ## SHARON:
 It's fine!
 If you hear that big old siren you just go down to the basement.